ccastelli1994/DataAnalysis3/Assignment2/Part2_Validation/Validation_Summary.md

 - MIQ3
 - BGQ3 (![Script](https://github.com/ccastelli1994/DataAnalysis3/blob/main/Assignment2/Part2_Validation/02_predictBGQ3.R) )

+Unfortunately, the initial number of observations in BGQ3 (3.3k) shrinks to ~1.2k after the data cleaning process, as we decide to keep properties only in the city of Bergamo and not in the surrounding area.
-By repeating the entire model selection process performed for the main database MIQ1.

-The results are summirised in the final Horse-Race Table below:
+Then, the entire model selection process performed for the main database MIQ1 is repeated, and we summarise results in the following section.
+First, we can compare the final CV RMSE in a Horse-Race Table, where to the MIQ1 Holdout set (6.3k) we compared the entire observations contained in MIQ3 (~21k) and BGQ3(~1.5k) :

 | Model CV RMSE                   |MIQ1 Test| MIQ3  |  BGQ3 |
 |---------------------------------|---------|-------|-------|